hotani3/prebuilt_postgresql/README.md

 }
 ```

-Or include recipes in your recipe file.
+Or include the recipes in your recipe file.
 #### recipes/default.rb
 ```
 include_recipe "prebuilt_postgresql::client"